ffenix113/zigbee_home/README.md

 Initial goal of the project is to support nRF52840 based devices, with expansion to nRF53 series.

+* nRF52840 Dongle
+* Arduino Nano 33 BLE (Sense) - experimental.
+Probably also other Bossac bootloader devices on nrf52840 as well.

 ## Using in Home Assistant
 [ZHA](https://www.home-assistant.io/integrations/zha/) integration can figure out device capabilities without pre-defined configuration.